Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Instanton gas renormalization group

 \subsection{Logarithmic interactions}

 A special case of interactions between instantons is the logarithmic potential

 This is a Coulomb potential in $D=2$ space-time dimensions which leads to the Kosterlitz-Thouless transition \cite{Kosterlitz1974} between confined and deconfined phases of instantons.
-In higher dimensions $D>2$, we must check if an infra-red divergence arises in (\ref{Rintegral}):
+In higher dimensions $D>2$, we must check if an infra-red divergence arises in (\ref{Rintegral}) due to small virtual dipole fluctuations:

-It is evident that divergences from $R\to\infty$ occur in $D\ge 4$.
+Power counting shows that divergences from $R\to\infty$ occur in $D\ge 4$.
 Specifically, in $D=4$ we have the weakest logarithmic divergence:

 If the naive renormalization of the microscopic potential appears infra-red divergent, then a different microscopic mechanism must be engaged in the generation and renormalization of interactions.
 We will discuss this mechanism in the next section.
 Logarithmic interactions in all $D\ge 4$ space-time dimensions must be treated as confining.